a-flyleaf/toyshelf/about.md

 - To grab the image URL, the layout pulls from the page date in <abbr title="year-month-day">YYYY-MM-DD</abbr> format.
 - Because it *only* looks for date information, different art posts can't share a date.

-There is probably a workaround.
+There is probably a workaround, or a better way to do it from the ground up.
 I'll figure that out if I need to, but for now this doesn't come up often enough to warrant it.